Joining us at 13+

-A boy’s age is calculated on 1 September in the year of desired entry.
+A pupils’ age is calculated on 1 September in the year of desired entry.
 For 13+ entry, a child will be aged between 13 and 14, and will have completed Year 8 at their current school.

 All pupils must be registered for our Entrance Examinations by the deadline:

 For 13+ entry in 2025 (for children born 1 September 2011 to 31 August 2012), the registration deadline will be Friday 7 October 2022.

 Registration and payment of the non-refundable registration fee must be completed online.

 All registered candidates must sit the ISEB Common Pre-test during the Autumn term of their Year 6.
 This is usually completed at the candidate’s current school.
 Full details of the test can be found on the ISEB website.

 Confidential reports will be required from the Head of the candidate’s current school

 Candidates who perform well in the Pre-test will be invited to the School for short written assessments in Mathematics and English and an interview, in the Spring Term of Year 6.
 The interview affords us an opportunity to get to know your child beyond their examination results.
 It is also useful for them to be able to find out more about us.
 No specific preparation is required or expected for the interview.

 An offer is made on the evidence of the examinations and interview, together with a confidential report from the Head of the candidate’s current school.
 All offers are conditional on continued hard work, excellent academic progress and good behaviour at the candidate's current school to the end of Year 8.